pastleo/CoursePickingHelper/README.md

 ![14.png](http://i.imgur.com/kvMJ2FK.png)

-> Each time you select or unselect an item, you can view the detial of the courses.
+> Each time you select or unselect an item, you can view the detial of the course.

 #### Alarm clock Part